csc-training/summerschool/application-design/docs/01_design_choices.md

 # Programming languages

 - Selection of languages
-    - most common are C, C++, Fortran
+    - Most common are C, C++, Fortran
-    - mostly matter of taste
+    - Mostly matter of taste
 - C++ more object-oriented features and many more data structures (maps, lists, etc.); low-level memory management
 - Fortran is really good for number crunching, good array syntax
 - But also newcomers like Python/Julia
-    - faster coding cycle and less error prone
+    - Faster coding cycle and less error prone
-    - testing, debugging, and prototyping much easier
+    - Testing, debugging, and prototyping much easier

 # Hybrid codes

 - Different languages can be interfaced together
-    - best of both worlds
+    - Best of both worlds
 - Low level languages (C, C++, Fortran) for costly functions
 - High-level languages (Python, Julia, R) for main functions
 - Combinations/suggestions